 EVENT GUIDELINES – COVID-19 – CORONAVIRUS | VICTORIA

-The Focus Network Team looks forward to welcoming you at the CIO/CISO Leaders Summit.
+The Focus Network Team looks forward to welcoming you to the event!

 As Coronavirus continues to be front of mind across the world, we wish to assure our delegates that their health and safety is paramount and as such, we have implemented additional measures around hygiene and safe food practices to reduce risk.

-The CIO/CISO Leaders Summit will proceed when safe to do so following the Victorian Government COVID Safe Event Check List.
+To ensure a safe event, we are following the Victorian Government COVID Safe Event Check List.
 The check list will be available on site upon request.

 To help promote the safety of all attendees, the following measures in regards to hygiene and safe food practices will be adopted:

 - Implementation of sanitizing stations at high-touch points; event entrances, catering areas, stages, restrooms etc.

 - Additional cleaning services to ensure high-contact areas are being sanitized on a regular basis.